 “Well, according to the information I have received,” Robertson answered cautiously, “that has been tried to no avail.”
 (Italics ours)

-Starting to get the feeling that RIOC’s making it up as they go along?
-We did.
+Starting to get the feeling that RIOC was making it up as they went along?
+We were.

 And then, elaborately, came…